MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-sharepoint-viewer.md

 :::image type="content" source="media/service-sharepoint-viewer/power-bi-onedrive-open-preview.png" alt-text="Screenshot of opening a preview of a Power BI file in OneDrive and SharePoint":::

-The preview will give you a limited experience with the report where you can download the .pbix, share the file, or copy a link to the file.
+The preview provides a limited experience with the report where you can download the .pbix, share the file, or copy a link to the file.

 :::image type="content" source="media/service-sharepoint-viewer/power-bi-onedrive-preview.png" alt-text="Screenshot of preview view of Power BI file in OneDrive and SharePoint":::

-## About the feature
+## About the OneDrive and SharePoint capabilities

 ###Dataset mode